Go back

 Scholarship Information

-The one-hundred Fellowships and Awards of Excellence scholarships are awarded on a competitive basis for first-year graduate or professional study.
-Each chapter may nominate one student for the national competition.
+The Fellowships are awarded on a competitive basis, and each chapter may nominate one student for the national competition.
 All national nominees receive a one-year active membership in Phi Kappa Phi.

 The first level of competition is on the local campus.
 At APSU, applications are usually available by October and must be turned in by December 1 for review by the local committee.
-Applications may also be obtained on-line at the national organization web page.
-See the link below.
+Applications can be obtained via the national organization website.
 The best application is forwarded to the national committee by February 1.

 The APSU Chapter of the Honor Society of Phi Kappa Phi awards annually two scholarships in the amount of $500 each.
 The awards are made to the two members of the junior class who meet the criteria of having the combination of the highest GPA and the highest number of credit hours earned.
 The awards are presented at the Spring Induction Ceremony each year.